matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ## Edge cases

-XXX: What happens when you react to an edit?
+What happens when you react to an edit?
  * You should be able to, but the reaction should be attributed to the edit (or its contents) rather than the message as a whole.
  * So how do you aggregate?
+ * Suggestion: edits gather their own reactions, and the clients should display the reactions on the most recent edit.
+   * This provides a social pressure to get your edits in quickly before there are many reactions, otherwise the reactions will get lost.
+   * And it avoids us randomly aggregating reactions to potentially very different contents of messages.

 How do you handle racing edits?
  * The edits could form a DAG of relations for robustness.
     * Tie-break between forward DAG extremities based on origin_ts
     * m.relates_to should be able to take an array of event_ids.
+    * hard to see who is responsible for linearising the DAG when receiving.
+Nasty for the client to do it, but the server would have to buffer, meaning relations could get stuck if an event in the DAG is unavailable.
- * ...or do we just always tiebreak on origin_ts, and rely on a social problem for it not to be abused?
+ * ...or do we just always order by on origin_ts, and rely on a social problem for it not to be abused?
     * problem is that other relation types might well need a more robust way of ordering.
+XXX: can we think of any?
+    * could add the DAG in later if it's really needed?

 Redactions
  * Redacting an edited event in the UI should redact the original; the client will need to redact the original event to make this happen.